gamma62/timez/README.md

 sample.tzlist     sample file for $HOME/.timez

-start_timez.sh    sample shell script to run TimeZ in a desktop environment (FreeBSD or Linux)
+timez             sample shell script to run TimeZ in a desktop environment (FreeBSD or Linux)

 timez.desktop     sample configuration to run TimeZ on mate desktop (FreeBSD)